-After snapping a few quick photos, as I could find no images on the Internet, we each eagerly grabbed a frozen pie.
+After snapping a few quick photos, we each eagerly grabbed a frozen pie.
 The overall excitement was well noted by the simultaneous noise of plastic wrappers being opened and pulled to the sides.

 The generous sizing of each pie was a pleasant surprise.
 They were not so big that our stomachs might later regret every bite, but they were quite substantial.
 Further proof that transitioning to natural food does not need to result in downsizing.

 As the Rice Dream melted slowly on my tongue, an unfamiliar bitterness emerged.
 It seemed to be the mint, in a very potent amount.
 Each taster noted the overwhelming power of the mint.
 It encouraged a somewhat harsh and bitter aftertaste.
-We all agreed that a reduction in peppermint flavor would surely benefit this variety.
 Luckily, when thin slices of the mint Rice Dream were sandwiched firmly between the two cookies, just the right amount of cool peppermint flavor was allowed to surface.
-It seemed only the bites sans cookie contained too much flavor for our liking.

-The rice cream texture somewhat mimicked the cool refreshing intent of the mint.
-Though obviously a creamy selection, it took on more of an ice milk consistency than an ice cream.
-It was cool and firm, yet melted to a creamy sweet milk, and contained none of the disturbing ice chunks found in many of the frostier ice cream selections.
+As for the texture of the Rice Dream, it was cool and firm, yet melted to a creamy sweet milk.
+Thankfully it contained none of the disturbing ice chunks found in many of the frostier ice cream selections.
 I felt this “lighter” core was a good match to balance out the overall indulgence of this rice cream sandwich.
-I was also very pleased with the very fair color of the mint rice cream.
-It was obviously produced with natural flavor, and without added color for fake green aesthetics.

 To avoid overindulgence, we saved our second rice cream pie for another day.
 Once I bit into this second flavor, I was grateful that I came prepared with a good appetite.
 For me, this was the one!